by Frederike Berg

 On this basis, you can obtain quotations for the PPE in question from the manufacturers or suppliers.
 Advice on the decision for a suitable PPE from a trained specialist can also help you make a decision and save you time and money.
 Our Scafom-rux team will be happy to help you.

-Training is a must before using PPE
+Training is a must before using PPE on the scaffold

 If you want to use PPE when working on scaffolding, you must have received appropriate training.
 At least once a year, you must therefore receive instruction on the use of PPE.
 Among other things, you will learn and deepen your knowledge of